-With COP26 fast approaching, the UK needs to turn words into actions when it comes to Green Finance Leadership.
+With COP26 fast approaching, the UK needs to turn words into actions when it comes to Green Finance Leadership and financing the transition.

 Watch the event

 - The Prime Minister and the Chancellor need to act now and put in place a plan for financing the transition.
 Because of the long-term nature of investments in Net Zero, and the importance of moving away from fossil intensive assets now, the Government must do this in a soon as possible time frame.

 - The framing of the transition must be in terms of the opportunities, not the costs.
 We need to think about the long-term profit, productivity, and environmental gains, and about the potential benefits to the Government’s levelling up agenda.

 - Resilience shone out as a key theme from the panellists.
 Any strategic plan should integrate systemic resilience and physical risks.